Thanksgiving meal costs expected to be about the same as last year

-CHARLESTON, WV (WOWK) Thanksgiving is just a week away.
+CHARLESTON, W.Va (WOWK) – Thanksgiving is just a week away.
 If you cook at home there is some good news.
 Retail turkey prices are the lowest they’ve been in nearly a decade.

 “Turkey and dressing, macaroni salad, baked beans and just oodles of things you know,” said Mary Grishaber, listing her favorite Thanksgiving foods.
 She went to the Bigley Piggly Wiggly in Charleston Thursday to check out turkey prices and make sure she had what she needed for her family feast.